Our Cornerstone: Summer Program

 Every summer, our faculty of professional artists and educators guide

-over two hundred of Kentucky’s finest young artists through three weeks
+over five hundred of Kentucky’s finest young artists through three weeks

 of incredibly intense (and incredibly fun) arts instruction.
 For three